List of films set in Los Angeles

-In the history of motion pictures in the United States, many films have been set in Los Angeles respectively in the Los Angeles metropolitan area, or a fictionalized version thereof.
+In the history of motion pictures in the United States, many films have been set in Los Angeles, either in the Los Angeles metropolitan area or a fictionalized version thereof.

 The following is a list of some of the more memorable films set in Los Angeles, however the list includes a number of films which only have a tenuous connection to the city.
 The list is sorted by the year the film was released.